mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 Expect something short and straight to the point.
 I hate buzzwordy consulting nonsense, and you will not find it here.

 I consider myself _anti-SEO_.
-I hate posts stuffed with the same keywords like a bad spam bot, rambling forever with AI slop just to maximize screen time, only to spring some _surprise_ pitch at the end.
+I hate posts stuffed with the same keywords like a malfunctioning churn machine, rambling forever with AI slop just to maximize screen time, only to spring some _surprise_ pitch at the end.
 No thanks.
 Then you hit paywalls, cookie walls, bloated layouts, and other mythological creatures.
-In my opinion, they've made the internet a worse place to explore.
+In my opinion, they've made the Internet a worse place to explore.

 Lastly, everything I write is my view.
 It doesn't represent my employer or anyone else.

 ### design

-I'm using [no-style-please](https://github.com/riggraz/no-style-please) with the iconic [Cascadia Code](https://fonts.google.com/specimen/Cascadia+Code) font.
+I'm using the [no-style-please](https://github.com/riggraz/no-style-please) Jekyll theme with the iconic [Cascadia Code](https://fonts.google.com/specimen/Cascadia+Code) font.
 Ugly?
 Yes.
 But it works.
 No CSS bloat, no distractions.

-You can laugh all you want, but I bet this page will probably still render fine in 2074, whether you're on a browser or a brain implant.
+You can laugh all you want, but I bet this page will probably still render fine in 2074, whether you're using a browser or a brain implant.

 ### inspiration